Leading Healthy Eating and Activity Promotion (LEAP)

 Intervention Areas

-The LEAP program will be implemented in communities where PREEMpT is not.
-The communities include Bessemer, Lipscomb, Wenonah, and Brighton—which are highlighted below in green.
+The LEAP program will be implemented in the communities of Bessemer, Lipscomb, Wenonah, and Brighton—which are highlighted below in green.

 LEAP Project Research Framework